vcmi/vcmi/docs/modders/Bonus/Bonus_Types.md

 Affected unit will gain new creatures for each enemy killed by this unit

 - val: number of units gained per enemy killed
-- subtype: 0 - gained units disappear after battle, 1 - gained units are permanent
+- subtype:
+- - soulStealPermanent: creature will stay after the battle
+- - soulStealBattle: creature will be lost after the battle

 ### TRANSMUTATION

 Affected units have chance to transform attacked unit to other creature type

 - val: chance for ability to trigger, percentage
+- subtype:
-- subtype: 0 - transformed unit will have same HP pool as original stack, 1 - transformed unit will have same number of units as original stack
+- - transmutationPerHealth: transformed unit will have same HP pool as original stack,
+- - transmutationPerUnit: transformed unit will have same number of units as original stack
 - addInfo: creature to transform to.
 If not set, creature will transform to same unit as attacker

 ### SUMMON_GUARDIANS